hyriver/pygeoutils/README.rst

 Features
 --------

-PyGeoUtils is a part of Hydrodata software stack and provides utilities for manipulating (Geo)JSON and (Geo)TIFF data.
+PyGeoUtils is a part of a software stack for retrieving and processing hydrology and climatology dataset.
+This package provides utilities for manipulating (Geo)JSON and (Geo)TIFF responses from web services.
 These utilities are:

 - ``json2geodf``: For converting (Geo)JSON objects to GroPandas dataframe.
 - ``arcgis2geojson``: For converting ESRIGeoJSON objects to standard GeoJSON format.